vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sun Dec 25 02:19:18 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Dec 26 02:17:48 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER